THE ENGINE UNDER THE HOOD

 jNetPcap

-The original Java packet library. libpcap wrapper with L2–L4 protocol dissection.
+The original Java packet library. libpcap wrapper with L2–L4 protocol dissection, expanding toward full coverage.
 17+ years, 1M+ installs, Fortune 500 deployments.
-Cross-platform, open source, fluent modern API ready for Java 22+ Panama FFI.
+Cross-platform, open source, fluent modern API built on Java 22+ Panama FFI.
+Version 3.0.0 is on Maven Central under Apache 2.0.

 • Linux · Windows · macOS